hkeramat/RDD/README.md

 ## Overview

 We present a generative optimization framework that fine-tunes a Denoising Diffusion Probabilistic Model (DDPM) using reward-directed sampling to generate high-performance engineering designs.
-The key idea is to reformulate the reverse diffusion process as an entropy-regularized Markov Decision Process and iteratively apply a **soft value function** to guide generation toward high-reward regions — all without requiring gradients of the reward function.
+The key idea is to reformulate the reverse diffusion process as an entropy-regularized Markov Decision Process and iteratively apply a **soft value function** to guide generation toward high-reward regions without requiring gradients of the reward function.

 <p align="center">
   <img src="assets/frameworkasset.png" width="85%" alt="Framework overview"/>